Making Trigonometry fun tolerable

 With this chapter we'll start trig off on the right foot -- triangles -- which has worked great for my tutoring students over the years.
-Also covered: what SohCahToa is; what opposite, adjacent, and hypotenuse mean; how to find sine, cosine and tangent; and how to work a bunch of "solving triangles" problems.
+Also covered: what SohCahToa is (other than a weird abbreviation for the sinusoidal functions); what opposite, adjacent, and hypotenuse mean; how to find sine, cosine and tangent; and how to work a bunch of "solving triangles" problems.

 In this chapter we'll get into the 30-60-90 and 45-45-90 triangles, with special emphasis on how to find their sides, do SohCahToa on them, and not get confused between which is which.
 Also, some super-tricky examples for students with tough teachers.